 The plays listed in my What’s Worth Watching articles should be considered a cross-section of what’s out there.
 It is not intended as an exhaustive list.

 I am only one person, I cannot know about everything there is to see.
 Even in the north-east, or small festivals I know well like Buxton Fringe, there is a lot of stuff out there that I don’t know anything about.
 So if I don’t list a play in my recommendations, don’t read anything into it.
 Some plays I don’t list because I expect them to be awful, but most of the time it’s simply because I don’t know enough about them to make a judgement.
-And something, the play I’ve never heard of by the company I’ve never heard of turns out to be excellent.
+And sometimes, the play I’ve never heard of by the company I’ve never heard of turns out to be excellent.

 A note on press releases: